odroe/odroe/sites/odroe.dev/en/docs/oref/get-started.md

 For example, in the Counter code from the [Declaring Reactive State](#declaring-reactive-state) example, when we update the value of `count`, the entire `Counter` Widget gets rebuilt.
 This is unnecessary, as we only need to rebuild the `Text`.

-It is recommended to use the `Builder` Widget for optimization:
+It is recommended to use the `Observer` Widget for optimization:

 ```dart
 class Counter extends StatelessWidget {